-As noted earlier, GDPR requires businesses to obtain consent from users before tracking their behavior and preferences for targeted campaigns.
+As noted earlier, one of the core GDPR IT comply tips require businesses to obtain consent from users before tracking their behavior and preferences for targeted campaigns.
 On top of that, you must inform users how the data will be used and stored in your systems.

 If users withdraw their consent, it only makes sense to delete their data from the system.
 Although you might still have an overriding legitimate interest to keep that data, deleting it can save you from unwarranted suits in case of a breach.

 As a trusted IT service provider for businesses across all industries, Langate is a leading partner for designing, building, and deploying GDPR apps and software.
 Our GDPR compliant software development process follows stringent guidelines, requirements, and ethos echoed by EU regulations and other standards, such as the HIPAA.

 We have demonstrated GDPR compliance for software development in several projects, including the following two use cases:

 One way to make your app GDPR compliant, or any other software solution is by enhancing seamless and reliable document management across the board.
 A reputable healthcare service provider covering over 200 facilities spread across 20 states reached out to Langate seeking to build a reliable document management system.